Cranberry Orange Jam (Thanksgiving Jam)

 Why You'll Love This Recipe

 Fresh or Frozen Cranberries - this cranberry orange jam can be made with fresh or frozen cranberries.
 It really makes no difference to the end result.
-You don't even need to thaw the frozen cranberries!
+You don't even need to thaw the frozen cranberries, just like this Christmas chutney recipe!

 No Pectin - this simple jam requires no added pectin.
 The green apples provide all the pectin necessary to thicken the jam naturally.